Hardews/Hardews/README.md

 ### Hi there 👋
 Welcome to my space.

-- 👨‍🦲 A Go backend developer
+- 👨‍🦲 A Go backend developer.
-- 📕 Currently striving to learn algorithms and review interview question
+- 📕 Currently striving to learn algorithms and interesting knowledge
 - 💪 Sharing daily learning life

 And